gernest/zedlist/DEVELOPER.md

 Please see the assumptions above, and make sure you you have fulfilled them to proceed.

-There are different workflowys for contributing to golang project.
-The way the go toolchain works makes it abit difficult for golang noobs to grok what they should do to cotribute to any golang project.
+There are different workflows for contributing to golang project.
+The way the go toolchain works makes it abit difficult for golang noobs to grok what they should do to contribute to any golang project.

 The following is a simple workflow which I recomend If you are not well versed in golang based source contributionn.